Computer - Memory

 Usually volatile memory.

-Data is lost in case power is switch off.
+Data is lost in case power is switched off.

 It is working memory of the computer.